For Immediate Release

 - Avoid close contact with people who are sick.

-- When you are sick, keep your distance from others too, stay home from work, school, and errands.
+- When you are sick, keep your distance from others and stay home from work, school, and errands.

-- Cover your mouth and nose with a tissue or into your sleeve when coughing or sneezing.
+- Cover your mouth and nose with a tissue when coughing or sneezing.
+Or, cough or sneeze into your sleeve.
 It may prevent those around you from getting sick.

-- Washing your hands often will help protect you from germs.
+- Wash your hands often.
+This will help protect you from germs.
 If soap and water are not available, use an alcohol-based hand rub.

 - Avoid touching your eyes, nose, or mouth.
 Germs are often spread when a person touches something that is contaminated with germs and then touches his or her eyes, nose, or mouth.